chaimgingold/Tabla/docs/bugs.md

 ## Minor Bugs
 - [x] Use Scissor Rect on Pop up menu.
 Refactor code in PipelineStageView::draw() to be reusable.
 	- [ ] Button is clipped, but not menu.
-- [ ] Rationalize timing for debug file input frame skip
+- [ ] Rationalize timing for debug file input frame skip.
+Ideally Vision thread sleep is dynamic, based upon desired FPS--for file and camera--and average/last execution time.

 # Game Worlds